How to Sew a Patch on a Backpack – Easy Steps

 Sewing a patch on a Backpack is something that is not only done out of trend but also a fun activity that includes showing off those collected patches from your journey to different places.

 Stitching those patches on your bag displays your craze for different fandom and your preferred fantasy world.
 Be it to hide torn places or to stylize your bag pack, patches are hard to be ignored.

 You can sew a patch with a hand needle or a sewing machine.
 But both ways include some common steps that make the sewing easier for your convenience.
+Backpackers Trip has come with an easy step-by-step guide on sewing patches on a backpack.
 What are you waiting for then?
 Let’s grab the needle and start sewing!

 Choosing Color Threads

 There’s really no rule in this case actually.
 You can choose a thread with the exact color of the patch, or the color can be contrasting to the original one.
 Depends on how prominent you want those borders to look.

 If you're using your backpack for a long time it may get dirty.
 In that case, before putting on patches you should go for a deep wash.
 Follow these quick and simple steps to wash your backpack; Have a clean and fresh backpack in an instant!

 Select the place on the bag where you want your patch to be.
 They sometimes come as stickers with glue on the back.
 You can place the piece and apply steam heat from the iron on the front side for it to stick.
 If there’s no glue on the back, pin down the tag on the fabric to keep it in place.

 These are the general steps before sewing the badge into the fabric.
 You need to follow different directions for hand sewing and machine sewing.